United States Air Force Thunderbirds: F-16 Fighting Falcon era

 In 1986, the Thunderbirds did a fly-by for the re-dedication of the Statue of Liberty in New York City.
 They also performed the first American military demonstration in a communist country when the team visited Beijing, China, in 1987.

 Their 3,000th air show was performed in 1990, and in 1991 the team went overseas to perform air shows in Switzerland, Poland, and Hungary.
 The team traveled abroad again in 1996, visiting Romania, Bulgaria, and Slovenia.
 Also in 1996, the team participated in the Atlanta Olympics' opening ceremonies.

 The United States Postal Service honored the Air Force's 50th anniversary as a separate branch of the military in 1997 with a limited edition stamp featuring the Thunderbirds.

 In June 2005, the Thunderbirds selected Major Nicole Malachowski for the No. 3 position, making her the first female to hold a pilot position in the team's 53-year history.
 In 2007, during Maj.
 Malachowski's final season as a Thunderbird, the team selected its second female pilot, Captain Samantha Weeks, who flew the No. 6 opposing solo position.

-The 2007 European Goodwill Tour was the Thunderbirds's first visit to Europe after the 11 September attacks.
+The 2007 European Goodwill Tour was the Thunderbirds' first visit to Europe after the 11 September attacks.
 During this tour, the Thunderbirds performed at their first-ever air show in Ireland.
 Despite inclement weather, more than 100,000 people attended the air show, garnering nationwide exposure by Irish media.
 Additional stops along the way included aerial demonstrations in Poland, Romania, Bulgaria's Graf Ignatievo Air Base, Italy, France and England, where the Thunderbirds participated in the Royal International Air Tattoo, the world's largest military air show.
 Outside of aerial demonstrations, the team participated in eight official public relations events attended by heads of state and local civic leaders.
 The team also conducted community outreach by meeting with needy children throughout Europe.